lexual/sesame/README.rst

 Sesame: config file encryption
 ==============================

-Almost all applications have configuration of some kind.
-Often this config is sensitive in some way - database passwords, SMTP account details, API keys etc.
+Almost all applications have configuration of some kind, and often this config is sensitive - database passwords, SMTP account details, API keys etc.

-These days it's common to use public source control - which means you can no longer store your application's sensitive config with your code.
+These days it's common to use public source control; which means you can no longer store your application's sensitive config with your code.

 Sesame provides a simple way to encrypt (and decrypt) your application's config